+This school also has grad degree programs for students who want to proceed after earning a bachelor's degree.
 UCONN features a high performing women's basketball team.
-UCONN is dedicated to encouraging students, as shown by a 69.8% on-time graduation rate.
 Take a virtual tour for more information on UCONN's campus.

 Any student who is interested in Animal Science has to check out University of Maine.
 The specific location of Orono, Maine, is nice for college students who like a quieter, suburban spot.